Pan-Thu-dev/word2vec/README.md

 ## Usage

 1. Enter comma-separated words in the input field.
-2. Click the "Visualize Words" button.
+2. Click the "Add Words" button to add them to the visualization.
 3. The words will be displayed on a 3D globe, with related words positioned closer together.
 4. Use your mouse to rotate, zoom, and pan the globe to explore the word relationships.
+5. Click "Reset All" to clear all words and start over.

 ## How It Works

-1. The frontend sends a list of words to the backend API.
+1. The frontend allows you to incrementally add words to the visualization.
+2. Words are stored in Redis for persistence across server restarts.
-2. The backend uses a BERT model to generate embeddings for each word.
+3. The backend uses a BERT model to generate embeddings for each word.
-3. These high-dimensional embeddings are reduced to 3D using t-SNE.
+4. These high-dimensional embeddings are reduced to 3D using t-SNE.
-4. The 3D coordinates are projected onto a sphere (the globe).
+5. The 3D coordinates are projected onto a sphere (the globe).
-5. Words with high similarity (based on cosine similarity) are connected by lines.
+6. Words with high similarity (based on cosine similarity) are connected by lines.
-6. The frontend renders this data as an interactive 3D visualization.
+7. The frontend renders this data as an interactive 3D visualization.

+## Advanced Configuration

+For advanced Redis configuration options and troubleshooting, see [REDIS_SETUP.md](REDIS_SETUP.md).